Here’s why Thursday’s earthquakes didn’t trigger a damaging Pacific tsunami

 During thrust quakes, pent-up stress is released by a slip that can shake the sea floor vertically.

-“The water gets lifted by the fault,” said Jones.
+“The water gets lifted by the fault,” Jones said.
 “But with the travel time, geometric spreading, to have enough water involved to do damage on the other side of the ocean, all the big ones are magnitude 9s.”

-She explained that, with lesser quakes, “you can get local tsunamis,” which still have a destructive potential given their “really fast currents” and the momentum stored in swiftly-moving water.
+She explained that, with lesser quakes, “you can get local tsunamis,” which still have a destructive potential given their “really fast currents” and the momentum stored in swiftly moving water.

 Another reason the quake didn’t generate a more potent tsunami?
 The location of the greatest slip.

-The quake’s hypocenter, the specific point in the earth’s crust where a slip is first observed, was shallow — only about 13 miles below ground.
+The quake’s hypocenter, the specific point in the Earth’s crust where a slip is first observed, was shallow — only about 13 miles below ground.
 At first, that, coupled with the thrusting mechanism of the slip, looked like the perfect recipe for a tsunami.

 But it turns out the maximum slip, or greatest movement of earth, was much deeper below ground; that mitigated the effects on the sea floor, and cut back on the water displaced and subsequent amplitude of the tsunami.